 Sosua Dominican Republic Travel Guide

-The Dominican Republic nation has parks and protected areas marine protected areas.
+The Dominican Republic has parks and protected areas marine protected areas.
 Sosua Bay's coral reefs are fragile ecosystems that protection.

 Water resources strained, especially in high tourist density areas.
 Mindful water usage: shorter showers, turning off taps, reporting leaks.